 Standard Calculations: In accordance with AISI S100, NDS, or ACI 318 for fasteners that may have their capacity determined using these standards.

 Self-Drilling and Self-Tapping Fasteners: By testing in accordance with ASTM C1513 or AISI S904.
-The number of identical test specimens shall comply with AISI S100, Section F.
+The number of identical test specimens shall comply with AISI S100-16 Section K or AISI S100-12 and -07-S2-10 Section F.

 Approved Products: ASD or LRFD design capacities listed in an approved evaluation or acceptance report for the fastener.